dfordivam/tenjinreader/README.md

 developer experience.

 First, run `./reflex-platform/try-reflex` at least once.
-We won't use it at all in this project, but it does some extra work to setup your system requirements automatically, namely installing Nix and configuring the Reflex binary cache.
+We won't use it at all in this project, but it does some extra work to setup yourA system requirements automatically, namely installing Nix and configuring the Reflex binary cache.